Clinical Psychology, Psy.D.

 - Passed the Comprehensive Examinations

 - Received approval of the dissertation proposal by the Doctoral Committee or completed the three-semester, 5-credit Doctoral Research Seminar and successfully passed the research proficiency examination

 - Completed training therapy experience

 - Professional Qualifying Examination

 All doctoral students must successfully complete an examination that evaluates the student's readiness for a full-time internship.
 It may be taken any time after the comprehensive examinations have been passed and must be completed prior to acceptance of an internship.
 Only one retake of the exam is allowed.
 The examining committee may require the student to complete additional course work, practicum, or other professional growth experiences prior to beginning the internship.
 See the Professional Qualifying Examination Guidelines in the student handbook for further details.

 All students are required to successfully complete a one year, full-time clinical internship prior to graduation.
 All internships are to be approved in advance by the Clinical Training Committee.
 For further details, refer to the Internship Guidelines in the student handbook.
-Also, all students need to meet with a Graduate Graduation Counselor in the Office of the Registrar to have their internship eligibility confirmed one year prior to their internship.
+Also, all students need to meet with a graduate academic records and degree specialist in the Office of the Registrar to have their internship eligibility confirmed one year prior to their internship.
 Internship fees are listed in the Internship course section (RSTN 731).
 There is some provision for students to complete this requirement in two years at half-time.

 - Completion of Training Therapy